Organisational Culture

 Employees generally feel more at ease speaking candidly and honestly to external specialists, including workplace psychologists who generally possess deep sensibility and sensitivity concerning workplace matters, and who offer confidentiality and objective independence that might not otherwise be available to them within the workplace.

-Dr Kiaos is both a trained organisational culture expert and psychologist.
-Dr Kiaos completed her Ph.D under Professor Gideon Kunda, who studied under Emeritus Professor Edgar Schein (MIT), both leading organisational culture experts.
+Dr Kiaos is both a trained organisational culture expert and mental health expert.
+Dr Kiaos completed her Ph.D. under Professor Gideon Kunda, who studied under Emeritus Professor Edgar Schein (MIT), both leading organisational culture experts.
 Dr Kiaos completed her PhD in Management at MQU and has published extensively on the topic of organisational culture and mental health.
 A list of her academic publications can be viewed here.
-Dr Kiaos also works for the University of New South Wales, School of Clinical Medicine, Discipline of Psychiatry and Mental Health.
+Moreover, Dr Kiaos publishes her research through the University of New South Wales, School of Clinical Medicine, Discipline of Psychiatry and Mental Health.

 Dr Kiaos is a highly experienced workplace professional who partners with businesses in responding to cultural issues to provide rare and very worthwhile insights into the workplace environment, including drivers contributing to workplace disharmony, poor workplace behaviour and inefficiency in combination with conditions which may produce mental health challenges for employees, including how to mitigate against them.